Making the big decision

 Volunteer to work at the student newspaper (The Pendulum), the student television news show (Elon Local News), the student radio station (WSOE-FM 98.3), the student entertainment television group (ESTV), and the student yearbook (Phi Psi Cli).
-Or get involved in our student agency (Live Oak Communications), the student cinema group (CinElon), or the student SEM organization (Premier Sport and Event Society).
+Or get involved in our student agency (Live Oak Communications), the student cinema group (Cinelon), or the student SPT organization (Sport Management Society).
 We highly recommend investing your time in student media and rising to leadership positions.

 What guidance do you provide students about internships and careers?

 The School of Communications has a full-time internship director who guides COM students toward quality work experiences that will lead to professional references, networking opportunities and an excellent portfolio.
 In the Sport & Event Management department, faculty direct student internships.
 The school also has a full-time career services director who is a resource for students.
 In addition, the school has a corporate and employer relations staff member to connect employees with students.